Skip to content

 1. The Inorganic Contaminants in water

 The type of contaminant is one of the factors to take into account.
 As mentioned, some contaminants are capable of surviving boiled water’s extreme temperatures.
-As such, check for the presence of inorganic contaminants such as solid particles first.

 If inorganic particles are present, you will need to filter the water before boiling it.
 You can do this using a standard coffee filter and other conventional filters.

 However, you should improvise using unconventional filters such as clean clothes, paper towels, cotton wool, and anything other clean material capable of filtering water if you are outdoors.
-Once all inorganic contaminants are filtered out, you can proceed to boil the water.

-2. The Time the water boils
+2. The Time the Water Boils

 The duration depends on factors such as the amount of water, heat temperature, and the presence of impurities.
-However, make sure that the water comes to boil no matter how long it takes.
+However, make sure that the water comes to a boil no matter how long it takes.

 Quivering